sepgh/mooshak/docs/content/docs/clients/windows.md

 This client is written in python for easier development in future.
 If you don't want to install python you can try [pre-built version from releases](https://github.com/sepgh/mooshak/releases/tag/v1.0.0) or [poormans vpn](https://github.com/sepgh/poormans-vpn) batch script.

+## How it works:

+Mooshak Windows Client uses Putty Plink software to create a SSH Tunnel to the server.
+Additionally, Websocket Tunnel may be used on top of SSH Tunnel.
+Afterwards, the DNS2SOCKS will be used to redirect DNS traffic through SSH Tunnel, and windows proxy and DNS configuration will be changed.
+Mooshak itself hasn't implemented any of these tools and they are third party solutions that are gathered together in the client.

 ## Requirements (from source)

 To use Mooshak windows client from source, you will need to install python interpreter installed on your system(tested on 3.8, but 3.6+ is enough).